anhtaynguyen/anhtaynguyen.github.io/_pages/Research.md

 author_profile: true
 ---

-My research develops mechanics-based models and experimental interpretation tools for fracture and transport in geomaterials, with applications to hydraulic fracturing, geological carbon storage, geothermal energy, and subsurface energy systems.
+My research evelops mechanics-based models and experimental interpretation tools for fracture and transport in geomaterials, with applications to hydraulic fracturing, geological carbon storage, geothermal energy, and subsurface energy systems.
 A central theme of my work is to understand how fractures initiate, propagate, branch, and remain conductive in quasi-brittle rocks under coupled mechanical, hydraulic, and chemical processes.

 ---